-- 8. Accounts where patients are identified as medically needy or accounts where the collector or Director has identified special circumstances that affect the patient's eligibility for financial assistance will be referred to the Financial Assistance Committee for consideration and final determination.
+- 8. Accounts where patients are identified as medically needy or accounts where the collector or Director has identified special circumstances that affect the patient's eligibility for financial assistance will be referred to the Assistant Director of Patient Financial Services for consideration and final determination.
 The Committee's review of accounts that do not clearly meet the criteria and the decisions and rationale for those decisions will be documented and maintained in the account file (see PFS Department for current form). - 9.
 A record, paper or electronic, should be maintained reflecting authorization of financial assistance (see PFS Department for current form).
-These documents shall be kept for a period of seven (7) years. - D. Notification of Eligibility Determination - 1.
-Clear guidelines as to the length of time required to review the application and provide a decision to the patient should be provided at the time of application.
-Prompt turnaround and a written decision, which provides a reason(s) for denial will be provided, generally within thirty (30) days of receipt of a complete application.
-Patients will be notified in the denial letter that they may appeal this decision and will be provided contact information to do so. - 2.
+These documents shall be kept for a period of seven (7) years.

+D. Notification of Eligibility Determination

+- 1. Clear guidelines as to the length of time required to review the application and provide a decision to the patient should be provided at the time of application. - a.
+Probable Eligibility Determination.
+DHS will make a determination of probable eligibility within two (2) business days following a patient's request for charity care services, application for medical assistance, or both. - b.
+Final Determination.
+DSH will make a final determination, in writing, of eligibility generally within thirty (30) days of receipt of a complete application.
+Patients who are denied eligibility will be provided a reason(s) for denial, and informed of their appeal rights, and provided contact information to do so. - 2.
 If a patient disagrees with the decision, the patient may request an appeal process in writing within seven (7) days of the denial.
 The Financial Assistance Committee will review the application.
 Decisions reached will normally be communicated to the patient within two (2) weeks, and reflect the organization's final and executive review. - 3.
 Collection activity will be suspended during the consideration of a completed financial assistance application or an application for any other healthcare bracket (i.e., Medicare, Medicaid, etc.).
 A note will be entered into the patient's account to suspend collection activity until the financial assistance process is complete.
 If the account has been placed with a collection agency, the agency will be notified by telephone to suspend collection efforts until a determination is made.
 This notification will be documented in the account notes.
 The patient will also be notified verbally that the collection activity will be suspended during consideration.
 If a financial assistance determination allows for a percent reduction but leaves the patient with a self-pay balance, payment terms will be established on the basis of disposable income. - 4.
 If the patient complies with a payment plan that has been agreed to by the Hospital, the Hospital shall not otherwise pursue collection action against the patient. - 5.
 If the patient has a change in their financial status, the patient should promptly notify Patient Financial Services.
-The patient may request and apply for financial assistance or a change in their payment plan terms. - E. Availability of Policy: Every Hospital, upon request, must provide any member of the public or state governmental entity a copy of its financial assistance policy. - F. Application Forms: Every Hospital must make available, upon request by a member of the public, a copy of the application used by the Hospital to determine a patient's eligibility for financial assistance.
+The patient may request and apply for financial assistance or a change in their payment plan terms.